 Brain injuries can come from a variety of causes and can manifest in several ways.
 Of course when you hear “brain injury” most people think of football players and concussions, and yes, contact sports are the cause of many brain injuries, they are not the only cause.
-You can slip in the shower, trip down the stairs; you could roll out of bed, or hit your head on the dashboard in an accident.
+You can slip and fall in the shower, trip down the stairs; you could roll out of bed, or hit your head on the dashboard in a car accident.

 Symptoms of Brain Injury